-If you want to apply the patch ignoring conflicting changes and just using the ones that are safe to apply, you can use the
+If you want to apply the patch, ignoring conflicting changes, and only use the changes that are safe to apply, you can use the

 --reject option.
 This will not only apply the patch partially, but also generate a new patch file with the same name of the one to apply, adding the

 .rej suffix.
 This new patch contains just the rejected changes that could not be applied on the current repository.

 Patches can be applied in reverse using the

 --reverse option.
 A reversed patch has exactly the opposite effect as the direct patch.
 Applying a reversed patch after applying the same patch in normal mode will leave the working tree in its original state.
 For this reason, reversed patches can be used to undo changes.
 A common case of that is applying a newer patch that contains the changes of a previous one already applied.
 The first patch can be applied in reverse to undo changes, and then the most recent patch applied on the original state of the repository.